nickreyntjens/500_fps_raspberry_pi_global_shutter_cam/README.md

     pgmtoppm < frame.pgm | pnmtopng > frame.pgm.png

+This command converts a grayscale PGM image (frame.pgm) into a PNG image (frame.pgm.png) by first converting it to a PPM format with pgmtoppm and then piping the result to pnmtopng.

 Additional details and discussion about this issue are available on our project forum: https://forums.raspberrypi.com/viewtopic.php?p=2305225#p2305225